pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 // Dynamic Providers are currently not supported in .NET.
 ```

-#### `check(olds, news)`
+###### `check(olds, news)`

-Check is invoked before any other methods, and is passed the resolved input properties that were originally provided to the resource constructor by the user.
+`check` is invoked before any other methods, and is passed the resolved input properties that were originally provided to the resource constructor by the user.
 It is passed both the old input properties that were stored in the _state file_ after the previous update to the resource, as well as the new inputs from the current deployment.
 It has two jobs: (1) Verify that the inputs (particularly the news) are valid and return useful error messages if they are not, and (2) Return a set of checked inputs.
 The inputs returned from the call to `check` will be the inputs that the Pulumi engine uses for all further processing of the resource, including the values that will be passed back in to `diff`, `create`, `update`, or other operations.
 In many cases, the `news` can be returned directly as the checked inputs.
-But in cases where the provider need to populate defaults, or do some normalization on values, it may want to do that in the `check` method so that this data is complete and normalized prior to being passed in to other methods.
+But in cases where the provider needs to populate defaults, or do some normalization on values, it may want to do that in the `check` method so that this data is complete and normalized prior to being passed in to other methods.

-#### `create(inputs)`
+###### `create(inputs)`

-Create is invoked when the URN of the resource created by the user is not found in the existing state of the deployment.
+`create` is invoked when the URN of the resource created by the user is not found in the existing state of the deployment.
 The engine passes the provider the checked inputs returned from the call to `check`.
 The `create` method is expected to do the work in the backing cloud provider to create the requested resource.
-It then returns two pieces of data: (1) an `id` that can uniquely identify the resource in the backing provider for later lookups, and (2) a set of `outputs` from the backing provider that should be returned to the user code as properties on the `CustomResource` object, and stored into the _checkpoint_ file.
+It then returns two pieces of data: (1) an `id` that can uniquely identify the resource in the backing provider for later lookups, and (2) a set of `outputs` from the backing provider that should be returned to the user code as properties on the {{< pulumi-customresource >}} object, and stored in the _checkpoint_ file.
 If an error occurs, an exception can be thrown from the `create` method to return this error to the user.

-#### `diff(id, olds, news)`
+###### `diff(id, olds, news)`

-Diff is invoked when the URN of the resource created by the user is found in the existing state of the deployment.
+`diff` is invoked when the URN of the resource created by the user is found in the existing state of the deployment.
 This means the resource already exists, and will need to be either updated or replaced.
 The `diff` method is passed the `id` of the resource---as returned by `create`, as well as the old outputs from the checkpoint file which are values returned from a previous call to either `create` or `update`.
 It is also passed the new checked inputs from the current deployment.
 It returns four optional values:

-- `changes`: `true` if the provider believes there is a difference between the `olds` and `news` and wants to do an `update` or `replace` to affect this change.
+* `changes`: `true` if the provider believes there is a difference between the `olds` and `news` and wants to do an `update` or `replace` to affect this change.
-- `replaces`: An array of property names that have changed that should force a replacement.
+* `replaces`: An array of property names that have changed that should force a replacement.
 Returning a non-zero length array here will tell the Pulumi engine to schedule a replacement instead of an update, which might involve downtime, so this should only be used when a `diff` requested by the user cannot be implemented as an in-place update on the backing cloud provider.
-- `stables`: An array of property names that are known to not change between updates.
-Pulumi will use this information to allow some `apply` calls on Outputs to be processed during `previews` because it knows that the values of these will stay the same during an update.
+* `stables`: An array of property names that are known not to change between updates.
+Pulumi will use this information to allow some {{< pulumi-apply >}} calls on {{< pulumi-output >}} to be processed during `previews` because it knows that the values of these will stay the same during an update.
-- `deleteBeforeReplace`: `true` if the proposed replacements require deleteing the existing resource before creating the new one.
+* `deleteBeforeReplace`: `true` if the proposed replacements require deleting the existing resource before creating the new one.
 By default Pulumi will try to create the new resource before deleting the old one to avoid downtime.
 If an error occurs, an exception can be thrown from the `diff` method to return this error to the user.

-#### `update(id, olds, news)`
+###### `update(id, olds, news)`

 Update is invoked if the call to `diff` indicates replacement is not needed.
 It is passed the `id` of the resource as returned by `create`, and the old outputs from the checkpoint file which are values returned from a previous call to either `create` or `update`.
 It is also passed the new checked inputs from the current deployment.
 The `update` method is expected to do the work in the backing cloud provider to update an existing resource to the new desired state.
-It then returns a new set of `outputs` from the backing provider that should be returned to the user code as properties on the `CustomResource` object, and stored into the checkpoint file.
+It then returns a new set of `outputs` from the backing provider that should be returned to the user code as properties on the {{< pulumi-customresource >}} object, and stored into the checkpoint file.
 If an error occurs, an exception can be thrown from the `update` method to return this error to the user.

-#### `delete(id, props)`
+###### `delete(id, props)`

 Delete is invoked if the URN exists in the previous state but not in the new desired state, or if a replacement is needed.
 It is passed the `id` of the resource as returned by `create`, and the old outputs from the checkpoint file which are values returned from a previous call to either `create` or `update`.
 It is expected to delete the corresponding resource from the backing cloud provider.
 Nothing needs to be returned.
 If an error occurs, an exception can be thrown from the `delete` method to return this error to the user.

-#### `read(id, props)`
+###### `read(id, props)`

 Read is invoked when the Pulumi engine needs to get data about a resource that is not managed by Pulumi.
-It is passed the the `id` of the resource as tracked in the backing cloud provider, and an optional bag of additional properties that can be used to disambiguate the request if needed.
+It is passed the `id` of the resource as tracked in the backing cloud provider, and an optional bag of additional properties that can be used to disambiguate the request if needed.
 The `read` method is expected to look up the requested resource, and return the canonical `id` and output properties of this resource if found.
 If an error occurs, an exception can be thrown from the `read` method to return this error to the user.

-### Dynamic Resource Outputs
+##### Dynamic Resource Outputs

 Any outputs can be returned by your `create` function in the `outs` property of `pulumi.dynamic.CreateResult`.

-> The following only applies to **statically typed languages**.
+> **Note:** The following only applies to statically typed languages.

 If you need to access the outputs of your custom resource outside it with strong typing support, declare each output property returned in the `outs` property by your `create` function as a class member of the `pulumi.dynamic.Resource` itself.
 For example, in TypeScript, these must be declared as `public readonly` class members in your `pulumi.dynamic.Resource` class.
 These class members must also have the type `pulumi.Output<T>`.